MicrosoftDocs/visualstudio-docs/docs/ide/csharp-developer-productivity.md

 ::: moniker-end

 - The [**code inference feature**](/visualstudio/intellicode/code-style-inference) of [IntelliCode](/visualstudio/intellicode/overview) for Visual Studio infers your code styles from existing code.
-It then creates a non-empty EditorConfig file with your code-style preferences already defined.
+It then creates a nonempty EditorConfig file with your code-style preferences already defined.

 - Configure the severity level of a code style rule directly through the editor.
-If you currently do not have an .editorconfig file, Visual Studio generates one for you.
+If you don't have an .editorconfig file, Visual Studio generates one for you.
 Place your cursor on the error, warning, or suggestion and type **Ctrl**+**.** to open the **Quick Actions and Refactorings** menu.
 Select **Configure or Suppress issues**.
 Then select the rule and choose the severity level you would like to configure for that rule.
-This will update your existing EditorConfig with the rule’s new severity.
+This action updates your existing EditorConfig with the rule’s new severity.

 ::: moniker range="vs-2022"